Helmuth-von-Moltke/m450/projektarbeit/test-project/documentation.md

 Mocking was used where it made sense, avoiding anything unnecessary.

 ### Where Mocking Was Used
-- **Router Service**: The Router was mocked in the Observable component to simulate navigation.
+- Router Service: The Router was mocked in the Observable component to simulate navigation.
-- **Behavior**: Checked that navigation methods were called with the correct arguments.
+- Behavior: Checked that navigation methods were called with the correct arguments.
-- **No unnecessary mocks**: Todo and Noting components didn’t need mocks, so none were added.
+- No unnecessary mocks: Todo and Noting components didn’t need mocks, so none were added.

 ---